 Frequency distributions are helpful in presenting information in a compact form.
 However, when the number of cases is large, the frequencies may be difficult to grasp.
+To

-To standardize these raw frequencies, we can translate them into relative frequencies-that is, proportions or percentages.
+Univariate frequency table A table that displays the distribution of one variable. standardize these raw frequencies, we can translate them into relative frequencies-that is, proportions or percentages.